rebcabin/tangledown/README.md

 ## Tangledown Tangles Itself?

-Tangledown uses two kinds of regular expressions (regexes) for matching tags in any Markdown file:
+Tangledown uses two kinds of regular expressions (regexes) for matching tags in a Markdown file:

 - regexes for `noweb` and `tangle` tags that appear on lines by themselves, left-justified

-- regexes that match `<block ...>` tags that may be indented, and match their closing `</block>` tags, which may appear on the same line as `<block ...>` or lines by themselves.
+- regexes that match `<block ...>` tags that may be indented, and match their closing `</block>` tags, which may appear on the same line as `<block ...>` or on lines by themselves.

-Both kinds of regex are ___safe___, in the sense that they do not match themselves.
+Both kinds of regex are ___safe___: they do not match themselves.
 That means it's safe to run `tangledown.py` on this here `READMD.md`, which contains source for `tangledown.py`.

 The two regexes in noweb `left_justified_regexes` match `noweb` and`tangle` tags that appear on lines by themselves, left-justified.
-These regexes won't match themselves; that's our bootstrapping technique.

 > They also wont match `noweb` and `tangle` tags that are indented.
-That lets us _talk about_ `noweb` and `tangle` tags: just put the examples you're talking about in an _indented_ Markdown code cell instead of in a triple-backticked code cell with no indentation.
+That lets us _talk about_ `noweb` and `tangle` tags without processing them: just put the examples you're talking about in an _indented_ Markdown code cell instead of in a triple-backticked code cell.

 The names in the attributes of `noweb` and `tangle` tags must start with a letter, and they can contain letters, numbers, hyphens, underscores, whitespace, and dots.